 AGI teams helped President Koroma’s government introduce the Free Healthcare Initiative for pregnant women and children.
 Before the Ebola crisis, this programme doubled the number of women giving birth in hospital, and saw recorded deaths among children treated for malaria fall by more than 80%.
 Our work in the Ministry of Agriculture meanwhile helped the government to push through agricultural reforms, which as much as doubled rice yields in parts of the country and built 900km of new road which now provide farmers with better access to markets.

 We have worked with the government to help them eliminate Ebola and are proud of the role that we played at national and district level.
-Our team continue to support their Sierra Leonean colleagues with their plans for recovery.
+The AGI funded programme continues to support their Sierra Leonean colleagues with their plans for recovery.